NitinSharma001/NitinSharma001/README.md

 - 👋 Hi, I’m @NitinSharma001
-- 👀 I’m interested in new New Technologies
+- 👀 I’m interested in new technologies
 - 🌱 I’m currently learning Rust
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Twitter - Nitinsharma002
+- 📫 How to reach me: Twitter - Nitinsharma002

 <!---
 NitinSharma001/NitinSharma001 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.